ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/git-server.md

 {{< deploy-laravel/header >}}
 {{< deploy-laravel/navbar >}}

-This article shows how to set up a Git repository on the server to which we will push code from your development machine, and a post-receive Git hook to automate (re)deploying your app on every Git push to the server.
+This article shows how to set up a Git repository on your app's server, to which you will push code from your development machine, and how to create a post-receive Git hook to automate (re)deploying your app on every Git push to the server.

 ## Preview